KaplanLab/KMDHierarchicalClustering/README.md

 - Parameters to specify:

-  X- dataset to cluster
+  X: dataset to cluster

-  k- number of minimum distances used to calculate distance between clusters. if flag is compute, best k will be predicted.
+  k: number of minimum distances used to calculate distance between clusters. if set to is 'compute' (default), KMD silhouette will be used to choose k.

-  n_clusters- number of clusters
+  n_clusters: number of clusters

-  min_cluster_size- the minimum number of points that can be in a cluster,if cluster is smaller then this size it is considered as an outlier
+  min_cluster_size: minimal cluster size.
+If a cluster is smaller then this size it is considered to be an outlier.

-- Parmaters that are recomemded to use as defult:
+  - Parameters that are recommended to be used as default:

-    affinity- Metric used to compute the distance.
-Can be "euclidean", "correlation", "spearman","precomputed" or any metric used by scipy.spatial.distance.pdist.If "precomputed",an adjacency matrix is needed as input default affinity is "euclidean"
+    affinity: metric used to compute the distance.
+Can be "euclidean" (default), "correlation", "spearman","precomputed" or any metric used by `scipy.spatial.distance.pdist`.
+If "precomputed", an adjacency matrix is given as input.

-    certainty- parameter indicating how certain the algorithm is in the correctness of its classification in the outlier hanging step, if 0.5 - all outliers will be       hanged if 1 - outliers will not be hanged
+    certainty: number between 0.5 and 1 indicating a the confidence threshold to use for outlier assignment to core clusters.
+0.5 means all outliers will be left out (no assigment), 1 means all outliers will be assigned to core clusters.

-    k_scan_range-(tuple) the range of k's used to search for k.(start k, stop k, jumps)
+    k_scan_range: tuple indicating the range of k values to be used to search for k.
+Given as (start k, stop k, jumps).

-    y_true- cluster True labels
+    y_true: True cluster labels (only used in evaluation scenario).

-    plot_scores- if True, a plot of intrinsic score vs extrinsic score on different k's will be ploted, True labels
+    plot_scores: if True, a plot of KMD Silhouette vs accuracy across different k values will be generated (only used in evaluation scenario).

-    path- path to self prediction for each k , if False - prediction will not be saved will be required
+    path: Path to self prediction for each k.
+If False, prediction will not be saved will be required.

 ## Usage example
-module can take different kinds of matrix as input(X parameter).
-All the methods accept standard data matrices of shape [n_samples, n_features] module can take precomputed adjacency matrix with affinity flag = "precomputed"

 ```
 kmd_cluster = KMDLinkage(k='compute', n_clusters = 2, min_cluster_size = 10)
 kmd_cluster.fit(X)